Lazy22zz/UE5-RPG-Combat-Game/README.md

   // std::unique_ptr<int> ptr2 = ptr; // ❌ compile error
   std::unique_ptr<int> ptr2 = std::move(ptr); // ✅ ownership transferred
   ```
+- 9.1, memory leak, smart pointer\
+  📦 Memory leak: When a program allocates memory but fails to release it, even though it’s no longer needed. \
+  📦 Smart Pointer: using RAII (Resource Acquisition Is Initialization).
+That means memory is automatically released when the pointer goes out of scope.[you can think it has build-in new, delete functions in the references.]\

 - 10, `checkf()`\
   Purpose: The game crashes and generates a report when it is false.\

 - 11, pre-construction and construction :\
   Pre-Construct → Runs before the widget is fully created and can be previewed in the editor.\
   Construct → Runs after the widget is created and is used for regular initialization at runtime.